 The hike will take at least 3 hours on the ascent and 2 to 2.5 hours on the descent.

 The Laguna 69 hike distance is about 12 kilometers round trip (7.5 miles) and also includes about 800 meters of vertical ascent (2,600 feet).
-If you don’t know what those numbers mean to you personally, you might have a much harder time than expected.
+If you don’t know what those numbers mean to you personally, you will probably have a much harder time than expected.

 But if you are in decent shape and acclimatized to the altitude in Huaraz, you should be able to do this awesome hike.

 Just don’t expect it to be easy… Or quiet and peaceful…

 Avoiding the Crowds

 Alright, the main problem with the Laguna 69 hike is it is insanely popular.
 We are talking about busloads of people that arrive daily, with hundreds climbing to the top all around the same timeframe.